Executive Team

 | Jillian LessnerVice President and Chief Financial and Administrative Officer

 Jillian’s journey at WECC began as controller from 2008 to 2010, before returning in 2012 as director of finance and accounting.
 Prior to rejoining WECC, she served as corporate technical accounting manager at Stanley Black and Decker.
-With over 20 years of experience in accounting and financial management, Jillian has held key positions at Duke Energy Trading and Marketing, and Forrester Research Inc. Jillian holds a bachelor's in accounting from the University of Vermont and an MBA from the University of Utah. |
+With over 20 years of experience in accounting and financial management, Jillian has held key positions at Duke Energy Trading and Marketing, and Forrester Research Inc. Jillian holds a bachelor's in accounting from the University of Vermont and an MBA from the University of Utah.
+Additionally, Jillian serves as interim vice president of communications and training. |

 | Steven NoessVice President, Reliability and Security Oversight